Spiritual Space in a Corporate Landscape

 July 20-23

-How do we bring spiritual presence and practice into the high-paced technology realm?
-How do we re-balance self with endless work?
-Is there a place for courageous authenticity?
+How do we bring spiritual presence and practice into the tense and fast-paced information age?
+How do we balance self with endless work?
+Is there a place for compassion and courageous authenticity in professional settings?

-We invite individuals in the technology field to come live at Lama for 3 fertile days in July.
+We invite you to unplug and unwind into the stunning surroundings on Lama Mountain this July.
 The community follows a simple and ancient pattern of daily life that helps the heart, head, and body engage and restore.
 With facilitation, we will move through cycles of concepts and experiences, tools and integration time.
-All pointed to freeing up each person’s spiritual space so you can return to the corporate landscape without sacrificing this precious space.
-Indeed, it can become the essential growth component for you and the surrounding landscape.
+All pointed to freeing up each person’s spiritual space so you can return to your professional landscape without sacrificing this precious capacity.
+Indeed, it can become the essential growth component in your life and work.

 Event starts in...